begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

 ## ADDS

-Use ADDS to create a dynamic array of the element-by-element addition of two dynamic arrays.
+Use ADDS function to create a dynamic array of the element-by-element addition of two dynamic arrays.
 Added to each element of array1 is the corresponding element of array2, which returns the result in the corresponding element of a new dynamic array.
 If an element of one